alanhamlett/jQuery-Picasa-Gallery/README.md

 ## jQuery Picasa Gallery v1.0
 jQuery plugin that displays your public picasa/google+ web albums on your website in a photo gallery.

-### Important Warning: Google is Depreciating the Picasa API
+### Important Warning: Google is Deprecating the Picasa API

 More information about this change can be found at: https://developers.google.com/picasa-web/